sparkgeo/tpkCloudFormation/README.md

 If you wish to add the user to an adminstrative group click the 'Add to group' button and choose the appropriate group from the dropdown menu.

+## Registration Email

+By default the notification the user receives when they are added redirects them to the production version of the `tpkrequest` application in order to update their password and user information.
+Because the appropriate application url is not known until after the `tpkrequest` frontend stack is created the email message needs to be manually updated.
+From the Cognito [console](https://console.aws.amazon.com/cognito/home?region=us-east-1) on the left hand menu click `General Settings` -> `Message Customizations`.
+Now edit the address under `Do you want to customize your user invitation messages?` -> `Email Message`.